DGMO Language Reference

 Complete syntax documentation for every chart type, directive, and option.

 https://diagrammo.app/reference for the complete syntax.
-For direct tool access, use the MCP server.
+For direct tool access, install the MCP server.

 DGMO Language Specification